awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-session.md

    To create a target, choose **Create target**\.
 For more information, see [Create a traffic mirror target](traffic-mirroring-target.md#create-traffic-mirroring-target)\.

-1. Under **Additional settings**, do the following:
+1. For **Additional settings**, do the following:

    1. For **Session number**, enter the session number\.

-      The session number determines the order that traffic mirror sessions are evaluated when an interface is used by multiple sessions, but that have different traffic mirror targets and traffic mirror filters\.
-Traffic is only mirrored one time\.

-      Use **1** for the highest priority\.
+The session number determines the order that traffic mirror sessions are evaluated\.
+The valid values are 1 to 32,766, where 1 is the highest priority\.

-      Valid values are 1\-32766\.

    1. \(Optional\) For **VNI**, enter the VXLAN ID to use for the traffic mirror session\.
 For more information about the VXLAN protocol, see [RFC 7348](https://tools.ietf.org/html/rfc7348)\.